The L Word: Generation Q

-The L Word: Generation Q is an American drama television series produced by Showtime that premiered on December 8, 2019.
+The L Word: Generation Q is an American drama television series produced by Showtime that premiered on December 8, 2019, and ran for three seasons, ending in April 2023.
 It is a sequel series to The L Word, which aired on Showtime from 2004 to 2009.
-Similar to its predecessor, the series follows the lives of an LGBTQ group of friends who live in Los Angeles, California.
+Similar to its predecessor, the series follows the lives of a queer group of friends who live in Los Angeles, California.

 A first-look screening of the series took place on December 9, 2019, hosted by House of Pride, to coincide with the US release.
 In January 2020, Showtime renewed the series for a second season which premiered on August 8, 2021.
 In February 2022, the series was renewed for a third season which premiered on November 20, 2022.
+In March 2023, following low viewership, the series was canceled after three seasons, and in April 2023, it was removed from Showtime platforms.

 Synopsis

-The show centers on a group of diverse LGBTQ+ characters experiencing love, heartbreak, sex, setbacks, personal growth and success in Los Angeles.
+The show centers on a group of diverse queer characters experiencing love, heartbreak, sex, setbacks, personal growth and success in Los Angeles.
 Generation Q is set over ten years after The L Word, in the new setting of Silver Lake, Los Angeles.
 Several actors from the original series returned to reprise their roles alongside a new ensemble of diverse characters.